 Cleveland Heights is a medium-sized city located in the state of Ohio.
-With a population of 44,962 people and 20 constituent neighborhoods, Cleveland Heights is the 23rd largest community in Ohio.
-Much of the housing stock in Cleveland Heights was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 45,312 people and 20 constituent neighborhoods, Cleveland Heights is the 26th largest community in Ohio.
+Cleveland Heights has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Cleveland Heights is a decidedly white-collar city, with fully 90.87% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Cleveland Heights is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Cleveland Heights who work in teaching (12.67%), healthcare (12.65%), and office and administrative support (11.65%).
+Cleveland Heights is a decidedly white-collar city, with fully 89.59% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Cleveland Heights is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Cleveland Heights who work in healthcare (11.23%), teaching (10.85%), and management occupations (10.28%).

 Also of interest is that Cleveland Heights has more people living here who work in computers and math than 95% of the places in the US.